JannieI/canvas-workstation-V3/src/app/roadmap.md

 19.Set editMode per Recent - must be same mode as last saved 20.Set editMode @startup as user pref
-21.Set editMode for ALL menu options: ie, cannot edit Title with RightClick in ViewOnly
+21.Set editMode for ALL menu options: ie, cannot edit Title with RightClick in ViewOnly 22.Consider quick access to EditMode - maybe dblClick 'ViewOnly' on StatusBar

 **Templates**